PacificBiosciences/pbbioconda/README.md

 please use [SMRT Analysis builds](http://www.pacb.com/products-and-services/analytical-software/).
 Bioconda binaries are pre-release versions that adhere to high standards, but might generate slightly different output, due to bug fixes and/or new features.

+### Which operating systems are supported?
+All packages are available for **64-bit linux**.
+Some are available for **64-bit MacOS**.
+For details, please study the [table above](#available-packages).
+There are no plans to provide darwin binaries for packages currently missing MacOS.
+There are no plans to provide executables for Windows.
+We do not provide support for WSL (Windows Subsystem for Linux).

 ## Disclaimer
 THIS WEBSITE AND CONTENT AND ALL SITE-RELATED SERVICES, INCLUDING ANY DATA, ARE PROVIDED "AS IS," WITH ALL FAULTS, WITH NO REPRESENTATIONS OR WARRANTIES OF ANY KIND, EITHER EXPRESS OR IMPLIED, INCLUDING, BUT NOT LIMITED TO, ANY WARRANTIES OF MERCHANTABILITY, SATISFACTORY QUALITY, NON-INFRINGEMENT OR FITNESS FOR A PARTICULAR PURPOSE.
 YOU ASSUME TOTAL RESPONSIBILITY AND RISK FOR YOUR USE OF THIS SITE, ALL SITE-RELATED SERVICES, AND ANY THIRD PARTY WEBSITES OR APPLICATIONS.
 NO ORAL OR WRITTEN INFORMATION OR ADVICE SHALL CREATE A WARRANTY OF ANY KIND.
 ANY REFERENCES TO SPECIFIC PRODUCTS OR SERVICES ON THE WEBSITES DO NOT CONSTITUTE OR IMPLY A RECOMMENDATION OR ENDORSEMENT BY PACIFIC BIOSCIENCES.